 Low frequencies in the field data are essential for robust and effective inversion without cycle-skipping issues.
 GeoStreamer multisensor acquisition provides these crucial low frequencies from the deep tow of the streamer.

-Full Waveform Inversion (FWI) inverts for the velocities that explain the observed data.
-This process is highly non-linear and the inversion can easily lead to the wrong solution.
-To mitigate this, conventional inversions require rich low frequency data and an initial model close to the true model.
-This article shows that by using the ‘Wasserstein distance’ or ‘W2 norm’, the observed and modeled data are compared in a different and more robust way than conventional FWI.
-This relaxes the requirement to have an accurate initial model and to have low frequency recordings.
-It could enable faster computation of a velocity model with less geological input or a detailed starting model.
+Full Waveform Inversion (FWI) inverts for the velocities that explain the raw recorded field data.
+This process is non-linear and the inversion can easily lead to the wrong solution.
+To mitigate this, conventional inversions require rich low-frequency data and an initial model close to the true model, by using:

 Cycle-Skipping and FWI

-New FWI Applied to Data from the Ceará Basin, Brazil
+New W2 Norm FWI Applied to Data from the Ceará Basin, Brazil

-The performance of the new solution is demonstrated on a GeoStreamer survey acquired offshore Brazil and illustrates how FWI successfully updates the earth model and resolves a high velocity carbonate section missing from the initial velocity model.
+The performance of one of the new solutions is demonstrated on a GeoStreamer survey acquired offshore Brazil and illustrates how FWI successfully updates the earth model and resolves a high-velocity carbonate section missing from the initial velocity model.